For growth stage B2B businesses in the US, Frontline X will help establish you in Europe

 It’s great that more people are deciding to become founders — but there hasn’t been a proportional increase in the number of good people to work for and build those companies.
 The pool of hirers is getting bigger and the pool of talent is about the same.
 I lol at founders who complain about salary and equity demands of potential hires while also raising at 100x multiples.
 This will course correct over time but it feels like we’re close to a local maximum right now.

-I have no data for this,but anecdotally, and from more and more conversations I have, it feels like top talent at C & VP level just isn’t recycling the way it used to — previously as a VP at a breakout company you could expect to make a few million bucks — if you hit the jackpot at Google, Uber or Facebook?
+I have no data for this but, anecdotally, and from more and more conversations I have, it feels like top talent at C suite and VP level just isn’t recycling the way it used to — previously as a VP at a breakout company you could expect to make a few million bucks — if you hit the jackpot at Google, Uber or Facebook?
 Maybe 10.
 Now there’s so many companies valued so highly the incentive for that talent to go and grind it out again is much lower.
-They’re already multimillionaires — they’d much rather become VCs, angel investors or shock & horror, spend time with their families.
+They’re already multimillionaires — they’d much rather become VCs, angel investors or shock and horror, spend time with their families.

 Yes, you can raise quickly.
 So can everyone else.
 Problematically once you start to perform you’re so exposed and information about the top companies is so freely shared that it’s only a matter of time before four more companies with good teams are chasing the same market as you and yes they will get funded by top VCs.